Etiology of Ascites

 Signs include shifting dullness (detected by abdominal percussion) and a fluid wave.
 Volumes < 1500 mL may not cause physical findings.
 Massive ascites causes tautness of the abdominal wall and flattening of the umbilicus.
 In liver diseases or peritoneal disorders, ascites is usually isolated or disproportionate to peripheral edema; in systemic diseases (eg, heart failure), the reverse is usually true.

 Diagnosis may be based on physical examination if there is a large amount of fluid, but imaging tests are more sensitive.
 Ultrasonography and CT reveal much smaller volumes of fluid (100 to 200 mL) than does physical examination.
-SBP is suspected if a patient with ascites also has abdominal pain, fever, or unexplained deterioration.
+Spontaneous bacterial peritonitis (SBP) is suspected if a patient with ascites also has abdominal pain, fever, or unexplained deterioration.
+However, SBP can also be asymptomatic with the only signs being worsening hepatic synthetic function or acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more .
+And because treatment delays lead to a high mortality, the treatment threshold should be low.

-(See also the American Association for the Study of Liver Diseases practice guideline Management of Adult Patients with Ascites Due to Cirrhosis.)
+(See also the American Association for the Study of Liver Diseases [AASLD] practice guideline AASLD 2021 Guideline on diagnosis, evaluation and management of ascites, spontaneous bacterial peritonitis [SBP], and hepatorenal syndrome.)

-Dietary sodium restriction (2000 mg/day) is the first and least risky treatment for ascites due to portal hypertension.
+Dietary sodium restriction (2000 mg/day) is the first and least risky treatment for ascites due to portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more .
 Diuretics should be used if rigid sodium restriction fails to initiate diuresis within a few days.
 Spironolactone is usually effective (in oral doses ranging from 50 mg once a day to 200 mg twice a day).
 A loop diuretic (eg, furosemide 20 to 160 mg orally usually once a day or 20 to 80 mg orally twice a day) should be added if spironolactone is insufficient.
 Because spironolactone can cause potassium retention and furosemide can cause potassium depletion, the combination of these drugs often provides optimal diuresis with a lower risk of potassium abnormalities.
-Fluid restriction is indicated only for treatment of hyponatremia (serum sodium < 120 mEq/L [120 mmol/L]).
+Fluid restriction is indicated only for treatment of hyponatremia (serum sodium < 125 mEq/L [125 mmol/L]).

 Changes in body weight and urinary sodium determinations reflect response to treatment.
 Weight loss of about 0.5 kg/day is optimal because the ascitic compartment cannot be mobilized much more rapidly.
-More aggressive diuresis depletes fluid from the intravascular compartment, especially when peripheral edema is absent; this depletion may cause renal failure or electrolyte imbalance (eg, hypokalemia) that may precipitate portosystemic encephalopathy.
-If peripheral edema is present, more aggressive diuresis up to 1 kg/day is usually well tolerated (1).
+More aggressive diuresis depletes fluid from the intravascular compartment, especially when peripheral edema is absent; this depletion may cause renal failure or electrolyte imbalance (eg, hypokalemia) that may precipitate portosystemic encephalopathy Portosystemic Encephalopathy Portosystemic encephalopathy is a neuropsychiatric syndrome that can develop in patients with liver disease.
+It most often results from high gut protein or acute metabolic stress (eg, gastrointestinal... read more .
+If peripheral edema is present, more aggressive diuresis up to 1 kg/day is usually well tolerated (1 Treatment reference Ascites is free fluid in the peritoneal cavity.
+The most common cause is portal hypertension.
+Symptoms usually result from abdominal distention.
+Diagnosis is based on physical examination and... read more ).
 Inadequate dietary sodium restriction is the usual cause of persistent ascites.

 Techniques for the autologous infusion of ascitic fluid (eg, the LeVeen peritoneovenous shunt) often cause complications and are generally no longer used.
 Transjugular intrahepatic portosystemic shunting (TIPS) can lower portal pressure and successfully treat ascites resistant to other treatments, but TIPS is invasive and may cause complications, including portosystemic encephalopathy and worsening hepatocellular function.